-How is it determined which accommodations a student should be provided during the PEAKS and/or Alaska Science assessments?
+How is it determined which accommodations a student should be provided during PEAKS?

 Deciding which accommodations a student should be provided is a decision for the student's instructional team.
 All accommodations must be documented in a student's plan (i.e., IEP, EL, 504, or Transitory Impairment plan) in order to be provided on the assessments.